 Today we’re excited to announce a new blog series from Barnhardt Manufacturing Company entitled “The Journey of Cotton.”
 This series will focus on the seven unique steps that it takes to process cotton, starting with the planting of the crop to the point it becomes a specific consumer product.
 To kick off this new series, we wanted to give brief overviews of each processing step.
-These overviews only scratch the surface, so this eight-part series will dig deeper into each specific step with more detail.
+These overviews only scratch the surface, so this seven-part series will dig deeper into each specific step with more detail.

 Here are the seven steps the series will focus on:

 Early each spring, cotton is planted in the southern half of the United States from California to Virginia.
 Heat and water allow the seed to emerge from the soil around 10 days after planting.
 The average growing season is 150 to 160 days from planting until harvest, and during that time the farmer uses good practices to make sure the cotton is free of weeds, grass, and insects that could potentially harm the plants.

 In late fall, the cotton is ready for harvest (though the harvesting timeframe can vary based on geography).
 At this point the farmer prepares the plant for picking; the cotton fiber is mechanically removed from the stalk with the use of a cotton picker, and then staged in a module for transportation to the gin.
 The key to harvesting is always about timing: a crop must be harvested before poor weather can negatively impact yield, and overall quality.